IEEE 1394: FireWire S1600 and S3200

 S1600 (Symwave) and S3200 (Dap Technology) development units have been made, however because of FPGA technology DapTechnology targeted S1600 implementations first with S3200 not becoming commercially available until 2012.

 Steve Jobs declared FireWire dead in 2008.
 As of 2012, there were few S1600 devices released, with a Sony camera being the only notable user.

-Future enhancements (including P1394d)
+Cancelled enhancements (including P1394d)

-A project named IEEE P1394d was formed by the IEEE on March 9, 2009 to add single mode fiber as an additional transport medium to FireWire.
+A project named IEEE P1394d was formed by the IEEE on March 9, 2009 to add single-mode fiber as an additional transport medium to FireWire.
 The project was withdrawn in 2013.